btrettel/plint/plint-todo.md

     - Start at "Good/Great".
 - <https://www.logic.at/lomorevi/LoMoReVI/The%20Vague%20Expression%20of%20Quantity.pdf>
 - <https://www.google.com/search?q=inherently+vague+adjectives>
-- Add to documentation: examiner mode, adverb mode (not default due to false positives).
 - Add an intro to regex in the docs:
     - `\b`
     - `\B`